NatromeTex/JSsh/README.md

 - Run JavaScript interactively at a prompt.
 - Unix commands are now JS functions.
 - Supports as many colors as your terminal provides.
 - Extensible: drop JS files into a commands directory and extend your shell.
+- Make it your own by editing the configuration file at `~/.jssh_env`.
+- Don't like adding `("")` after commands?
+Press `tab` after writing a command like ls for autocomplete!
 - Written in C, powered by QuickJS.
+- Update the shell after changes with a single command
 - Zero shame in declaring JavaScript the one true language.
-- Update the shell after changes with a single command

 ## Installation